The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Introduction

-The single most important decision a Nigerian landlord makes is choosing the right tenant.
+The single highest-stakes decision a Nigerian landlord faces is choosing the right tenant.
 A good tenant pays rent on time, maintains the property well, and renews their lease year after year.
 A bad tenant costs you thousands—or millions—in unpaid rent, property damage, legal fees, and stress.

 Yet many Nigerian landlords rush the tenant selection process, accepting the first applicant who can pay the deposit without proper screening.
 This gamble sometimes pays off, but often leads to disaster: tenants who never pay after moving in, destructive occupants who cause millions in damage, or problematic individuals who create endless conflicts with neighbors.

 Thorough tenant screening isn't about being difficult or discriminatory—it's about protecting your investment while finding reliable tenants who'll treat your property with respect.
-The time invested in proper screening (typically 3-7 days) prevents months or years of problems and financial losses.
+Those 3-7 days of screening prevent months or years of problems and financial losses.

-This comprehensive guide walks you through the complete tenant screening process tailored to the Nigerian rental market, covering essential documentation, verification procedures, the unique guarantor system, red flags to watch for, and legal considerations.
-Whether this is your first tenant or your fiftieth, these proven strategies will help you select quality tenants who pay on time and respect your property.
+This guide walks you through the full tenant screening process tailored to the Nigerian rental market, covering required documentation, verification procedures, the unique guarantor system, red flags to watch for, and legal considerations.
+Whether you're placing your first tenant or your fiftieth, these proven strategies will help you select quality tenants who pay on time and respect your property.

 Pre-Screening: Creating Your Ideal Tenant Profile

 Before advertising your property, define exactly what you're looking for in a tenant.
-This clarity helps you screen efficiently and avoid wasting time on unsuitable applicants.
+That clarity helps you screen faster and avoid wasting time on unsuitable applicants.

 Define your requirements: Consider the income level needed to afford the rent comfortably.
 Industry standard suggests tenant income should be 3-4 times the monthly rent (for annual rent divided by 12).
 For a property renting at ₦1,200,000 annually (₦100,000 monthly equivalent), seek tenants earning at least ₦300,000-₦400,000 monthly.